tokumine/plump/README.md

 PLUMP.
 ==
 Takes an .mbtile file with non-existent tile gaps and fills with blank tiles.
 This keeps google maps happy by preventing 404's being served from mapbox/tilelive.

-To save space, this script uses 1 actual blank tile and links all missing tiles to this.
+To save space this uses 1 blank tile and links all missing tiles via the map table.

 Install
 --